 - This event has passed.

-• To inspire and motivate further enhancements in the delivery of care to patients after OHCA.The following two tabs change content below.Paramedic, educator, researcherAlan is a critical care paramedic, paramedic educator and prehospital researcher, currently working around the world as an educator and researcher.
+Availability for this workshop is limited with places allocated on a first come first served basis.
+Please include details of your profession and organisation with your booking.
+Contact email@example.com (061) 234615The following two tabs change content below.Paramedic, educator, researcherAlan is a critical care paramedic, paramedic educator and prehospital researcher, currently working around the world as an educator and researcher.
 He has previously worked and studied across Europe, North America and the Middle East.
 He holds a Graduate Certificate in Intensive Care Paramedic Studies, and an MSc in Critical Care.
 His main interests are in care of the elderly, end-of-life care, patient safety, professionalism (including role and identity), and paramedic education.